What are the risks?

 In a storm, the greatest risks are from high winds.
 In the case of thunderstorms, lightning is also a risk.

 Lightning strikes the ground in Britain about 300,000 times a year.
-For climbers, fishermen, walkers, golfers, and other exposed people, it is important to consider how to minimise the risk.
+For climbers, fishermen, walkers, golfers, and other at-risk people, it is important to consider how to minimise the risk.

 What can I do?

-When wind is forecast, keep up to date with weather warnings, and take the following actions when necessary:
+When wind is forecast, keep up to date with weather and flood warnings, and take the following actions when necessary: